-You Make the Traditions and You Make the Memories
+You Create the Traditions and You Create the Memories

 When you think about the upcoming holiday season, what Christmas tradition do you look forward to the most?